furryfixer/jremed/README.md

 # jremed
-## A System Menu Editor that is light-weight, based on Java
+## A System Menu Editor for Linux that is light-weight, based on Java

 JREMED (JRE Menu Editor) is derived from LXMED, with a few changes to make it more up-to-date and generic.
 It is therefore subject to the lxmed GPL3 license.